gitKrystan/2025-emberfest/slides.md

 First, we'll check out our loading states.

 **To make the loading states super obvious, I've set my API to impulse speed (500ms of latency per request.)**

+I've also implemented a Captain's Log feature so that you can see the current state of each request made and how many times it has been fetched.
 -->

 ---